Empowering Customers on the Energy Challenge

 Flexible and inflexible energy engagements-a study of the Danish smart grid strategy

-Reducing overall energy consumption requires a change in the ways in which people utilize energy on a daily basis, including when and how energy is used.
+Reducing overall energy consumption requires a change in the ways in which people utilise energy on a daily basis, including when and how energy is used.

 The primary research concludes that:

 “Motivation techniques from game design can play a key role in achieving the system goals.
-Gamification addresses the features of an interactive system that aims to motivate and engage users through the use of game design elements.
+Game design within the user experience addresses the features of an interactive system that aims to motivate and engage users through the use of game design elements.
 It is emerging as a compelling and effective engagement tool.”

 The research goes on to propose a framework for delivery